François Camoin

-François André Camoin (June 20, 1939 – March 18, 2019), was a French-American academic and short story writer.
+François André Camoin (June 20, 1939 – March 18, 2019), was a French and American academic and short story writer.

 Early life and education

 Born in Nice, France, Camoin moved to the Brookline, Massachusetts, in 1951.
 He earned Bachelor of Arts and Master of Arts degrees from the University of Arizona and a PhD from the University of Massachusetts Amherst in 1967.

 Career

 Camoin began his career as a professor at Slippery Rock State College and Denison University.
 He taught at the University of Utah from 1978 until 2011, when he retired due to illness.
 His students included authors Chuck Rosenthal and Rob Roberge.
 His work was featured in Mid-American Review, The Missouri Review, the Nimrod International Journal of Prose and Poetry, and Quarterly West.

 Personal life

-Camoin lived in Salt Lake City with his wife, and sons.
+Camoin lived in Salt Lake City with his wife.
+They had four children–three sons and one daughter.